hc-tcg/hc-tcg/docs/components.md

 }
 ```

-You can similarly use the `componets.filter` function to find ALL components that satisfy a function.
+You can similarly use the `components.filter` function to find ALL components that satisfy a function.